 - One of the first wheels in the United States was built in 1848 by Antonio Maguino. who used it to draw crowds to his rural park and picnic grounds in Walton Spring, Georgia.
 The wheel was made of wood and powered by two men.

-- The very first Ferris Wheel was constructed by George Washington Ferris, a civil engineer from Illinois in the 1890’s.
+- The very first Ferris Wheel was constructed by George Washington Gale Ferris Jr., a civil engineer from Illinois in the 1890’s.
 He built it for the Chicago World’s Fair in 1893.
-The total cost of the wheel was $300,000.00.
+The total cost of the wheel was $300,000 (Or $9.37M today adjusted for inflation).
 The ride cost 50 cents per person at that time, and each ride lasted about 10 minutes.
 It stood 80.4 metres (264 ft) tall, and had 36 gondolas.

 - American inventor and bridge builder William E. Sullivan came up with the idea of possibility making a smaller wheel that could be taken down and moved from one park or fairground to another in 1900.
 He designed a 45 foot transportable wheel with twelve three-passenger seats.
 In 1906 he formed the Eli Bridge Company and started manufacturing his wheel in Roodhouse, Illinois.
 Most of the ferris wheels found in carnivals and fairs in the United States are made by the Eli Bridge Company.

-The Difference Between a “Ferris Wheel” and an “Observation Wheel”
+The Difference Between a “Ferris Wheel” vs. an “Observation Wheel”

 - A Ferris Wheel features free-swinging open passenger seats suspended from the end of a spoke.
 An Observation Wheel features enclosed passenger gondolas designed to remain stable throughout the rotation.